hannahqkim/CellCountProtocol/README.md

 **Accessing the Pipeline**

 3. Launch Jupyter Notebook
 4. Download the .ipynb file or copy and paste the contents of the file named “Pipeline_StepByStep_H&E” from either Github or Google Colab.
-Access and open the .ipynb file after launching Jupyter notebook.
-Google Colab: https://colab.research.google.com/drive/14p_7B5OBNWr_dpE888clOuyoubSd3aha?usp=sharing

 **Importing the Image and Running the Pipeline**